 Spring colour in the garden

-At last there is colour in the garden with pink and white blossom on trees.
-There are more colours too with blue hyancinths and yellows from wild spring flowers like celandine and the bellwether forsythia.
-Another sign of Spring is the magnolia, so if it’s like April 2020, the weather will be wonderfully spring like and warm.
+At last there is colour in the garden with pink and white blossom on Cherry and fruit trees.
+There are more colours too with blue anenomes and hyancinths, plus yellows from wild spring flowers such as aconites, celandine and pink thrift.

 Get out there and stab your lawn to by using a garden fork.
 This process reduces compaction, increases surface drainage and improves root health.
-The other beneficial result is it is more energetic than going to the gymn – even if we are allowed to!
-Then if you are still standing, rake out the thatch and moss and add the manufacturers recommended dose of chemical.
-Nowadays you buy it in a packet as a three in one mix of weed and feed plus moss control.
-Remember to keep the grass long enough – about an inch tall – to enable the grass to take in the rain and sun.
+The other beneficial result is it is more energetic than going to the gym.
+Then add the manufacturers recommended dose of chemical.
+Nowadays you buy it in a packet as a three in one mix of weed, feed and moss control.
+Wait until the moss blackens and then rake out the thatch and moss.
+When mowing, remember to keep the grass long enough – about an inch tall – to enable the grass to take in the rain and sun.
 If you cut it too short, the only winner will be moss.

 If you’re short of time and/or inclination, don’t forget that a Gardeneer team can take care of your lawn as well as help you with the multitude of garden tasks that need doing at this time of year.
 Gardeneer teams can tidy up (taking the debris away), design an old or new garden.
-We also advise on plants and can build a new patio for the summer (or clean your old one).
+We also advise on plants selection and placement.
+Perhaps a bit more space for outside entertainment with a patio for the summer (or clean your old one).
 Then there are the fences which have taken a bit of a pounding in the squalls.

 Wildlife friendly gardening